 - Planning: The trade programs.
 Sales plans for how they’ll spend the money and how to drive performance (at distributor or operator level).

 - Spending: The actuals in the TPM system – what’s getting paid and processed going against your plan — billbacks, off invoice.

 Budgets & Funds

-Leverage your TPM for process efficiencies – everything ties back.
-For General Mills, focusing on an accrual budget methodology proves successful.
+And General Mills finds that focusing on an accrual budget methodology proves successful.

 Sales Planning Empowerment

 Trade always follows volume.
 Funding will go up and down with volume (accrual).

 Volume forecasts directly impact your trade budget.
 In Blacksmith’s trade spend system, the volume forecast module enables an early read of innovation acceptance and volume estimates.
 Using the TPM application, sales reps have the ability to easily and clearly plan volume; quickly review the year’s budget and tweak it to your targets.